 All comparison was done using the Wolverine Blu-ray disc.

 One of the first things I noticed was how much brighter the Samsung’s image was compared to the QU17U.
-It actually made the Sharp’s image look dim and a bit dull by comparison.
+It actually made the TV image look dim and a bit dull by comparison.
 Speaking of dull, the QU17U screen is a flat matte finish which also contributes to the dull look of the image when compared to the H7150’s glass transparent screen which in my opinion and experience gives the image more pop and better overall image quality.

 Contrast reproduction on the QU17U was good, but the H7150 proved to be better.
 The brightest whites on the Samsung were much brighter and had more pop.
 This was readily apparent while viewing the end credits from Wolverine.

 Black levels were a bit better on the Samsung with deeper and darker images being portrayed on the screen.
 Shadow detail was also better on the H7150.
-On certain dark scenes from Wolverine, object detail within the image could be plainly seen, whereas, with the Sharp display, these same objects were somewhat obscured.
+In certain dark scenes from Wolverine, object detail within the image could be plainly seen, whereas, with the Sharp display, these same objects were somewhat obscured.

 Picture detail and clarity were much better on the H7150.
 Fine detail in the image such as the actors’ faces was a lot more refined.
 This display produced more clarity and more image depth.
 For example, from particular scenes in the movie, detail in the background on trees was well refined and visible on the H7150, but on the QU17U, this same scene appeared a bit fuzzy by comparison.

 Color rendition.
 Colors were not always as accurate on the Sharp.
 Nor were they as dynamic or vibrant when compared to the Samsung display.